nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 The modem within Thingy:91 can be configured to use specific LTE bands by using the band lock AT command.
 See :ref:`nrf9160_ug_band_lock` and the `band lock section in the AT Commands reference document`_ for additional information.
-The pre-flashed firmware configures the modem to use the bands currently certified on the Thingy:91 hardware.
+The preprogrammed firmware configures the modem to use the bands currently certified on the Thingy:91 hardware.
 When building the firmware, you can configure which bands should be enabled.

 LTE-M / NB-IoT switching